 Listed property used 50% or less in business activity does not qualify for the IRC Section 179 expense deduction.
-For more information regarding listed property, see the instructions for federal Form 4562.
+For more information regarding listed property, get the instructions for federal Form 4562.
+Line 11

 The total cost the corporation can deduct is limited to the corporation's business income.
-For the purpose of IRC Section 179 election, business income is the net income derived from the corporation's active trade or business, Form 100 or Form 100W, line 17, before the IRC Section 179 expense deduction (excluding items not derived from a trade or business actively conducted by the corporation).
+For the purpose of the IRC Section 179 election, business income is the net income derived from the corporation's active trade or business, Form 100 or Form 100W, line 17, before the IRC Section 179 expense deduction (excluding items not derived from a trade or business actively conducted by the corporation).

-Part II Depreciation and Election of Additional First Year Expense Deduction Under R&TC Section 24356
+Part II Depreciation and Election of Additional First Year Depreciation Deduction Under R&TC Section 24356 Line 14